gonkmetrics/gonkmetrics.github.io/_posts/2022-03-29-frontend-basic-jsp5.md

 Sessions are non-persistent objects that exist only when a browser session is active.
 They are implicit and thus do not need to be constructed unlike cookies.
 They can inherit values from the client if specified to do so as part of their attributes.

 <br>
 Cookies and Sessions have similar behavior, with one key difference.
-Sessions are *non-persistent* and *implicit*, meaning that they automatically are created and then destroyed with every new session of a browser.<br>
+Sessions are *non-persistent* and *implicit*, meaning that they automatically are created and then destroyed with every new session of a browser.<br><br>
 <img src="https://raw.githubusercontent.com/gonkmetrics/gonkmetrics.github.io/main/_posts/_img/jsp2.png" style="display: block; margin-left: auto; margin-right: auto;"><br>

 Sessions do not need to be constructed.
 Set the session attributes: